Pet Photographer: Create a Data Filtering Module

 Configure data capture

-To add data capture for the color filter camera, click Add Method in the Data Capture configuration section of your color filter camera component.
-Toggle the Type dropdown menu, select ReadImage, and set the Frequency of the capture to 0.1, which will configure the data management service to capture images from your camera about once every 10 seconds.
-Then, click Save config.
+2. Toggle the Method dropdown menu, select ReadImage, and set the Frequency of the capture to 0.1, which will configure the data management service to capture images from your camera once every 10 seconds.

 Test your color filter camera

-On the colorfiltercam panel, toggle view colorfiltercam to view your camera’s live feed.
+On the colorfiltercam panel, toggle View colorfiltercam to view your camera’s live feed.
 Test the filter by positioning your smart machine so that it captures an image of your pet wearing its collar.
-Then examine the Data tab to confirm that only pictures containing your pet wearing their collar are stored.
+Then examine the DATA tab to confirm that only pictures containing your pet wearing their collar are stored.

 For example, the following is the result of several dozen pictures of the same dog, but only those pictures where he is wearing the blue collar were captured and synced to the cloud: